Rainbow Mind – LGBTQ+ Project

-Rainbow Mind is a project led by Mind in Salford and Mind in the City, Hackney and Waltham Forest, aiming to tackle mental health issues specifically for individuals within the LGBTQI+ community across Greater Manchester and London.
+Rainbow Mind is a collaborative project between Mind in the City, Hackney and Waltham Forest and Mind in Salford, aiming to tackle mental health issues for individuals within the LGBTQ+ community.

-At a time when LGBTQI+ issues have never been more in the spotlight, and with a disparity between the number of LGBTQI+ individuals experiencing mental ill health and the rest of the population (the average is 1 in 4 people in any given year, but in the LGBTQI+ community can reach levels as high as 70%), Rainbow Mind hopes to address this growing need for support in key areas of the UK.
+At a time when LGBTQ+ issues have never been more in the spotlight, and with a disparity between the number of LGBTQ+ individuals experiencing mental ill health and the rest of the population (the average is 1 in 4 people in any given year, but in the LGBTQ+ community can reach levels as high as 70%), Rainbow Mind hopes to address this growing need for support in key areas of the UK.

-There are lots of LGBTQI+ organisations that are based within Greater Manchester, as well as a lot of activities and resources.
+There are lots of LGBTQ+ organisations that are based within Greater Manchester, as well as a lot of activities and resources.

 - Presented by Emma Goswell, Coming Out Stories is a locally-based podcast that will take you to one the most important moments in many people’s lives.
 It will perch you on sofas in suburban sitting rooms, stand you in front of officials' desks, put you at the centre of a crowd in a noisy classroom, everywhere where these conversations have happened.